 So now let’s look at few of the differences between the two real estate-investing methods in Fort Lauderdale.

 With the buy-and-hold method, alternatively, it takes far longer for you to see any significant return on investment, often years.
 Investors in this particular arena more often count on market appreciation rather than capital appreciation.
 With few exceptions, real estate values increase over the long run.
 So the longer you hold a property, the greater the likelihood of appreciation and, ultimately, profit.

 Undoubtedly, the absolute best aspect of flipping houses is because you don’t have to keep an investor’s/ lender’s capital locked up for substantial periods.
 You can realize a return on investment in a fairly short time frame– because the goal is to rehab the house and sell it immediately.
 When conditions are right, you can realize a profit of, say, $30,000 after just a few months.

 The Risk Factor

-A little research will allow a real estate investor to predict fairly accurately the short-term direction of the real estate market in Miami-Fort Lauderdale So, therein, the fix-and-flip approach carries little risk.
+A little research will allow a real estate investor to predict fairly accurately the short-term direction of the real estate market in Fort Lauderdale So, therein, the fix-and-flip approach carries little risk.
 But– and this is a big “but”– most houses purchased for the purpose fixing and flipping are distressed properties.
 Which means if you don’t have practice and know what you’re doing, you could easily go far over your head.
 And after that rehab expenses could easily exceed any potential profits.